Kabinrana/Autonomous_Reinforcement_Learning_Trader/README.md

 # Autonomous_Reinforcement_Learning_Trader
 Autonomous Reinforcement Learning Trader (ARLT) is a high-performance, PPO-based reinforcement learning system designed to consistently achieve 10x profit growth within a single trading day.
-Nasdaq futures OHLC data, ensuring high-frequency execution, precision trading, and adaptive risk management.
-# RL Trading Environment and PPO Training
+Utilizes a custom built gymnasium reinforcement learning envrionment to train a PPO model to aim to achieve the desired target balance.

 Welcome to the **RL Trading Environment and PPO Training** project.
 This repository implements a custom Gymnasium trading environment along with a training pipeline using Stable Baselines3's PPO algorithm.
 The environment is designed to simulate realistic trading on a per-day basis using 1-minute OHLC data and supports both detailed ("human") and fast (non-rendering) modes.
 The model is trained on randomly sampled trading days to promote learning across diverse market conditions and to avoid overfitting to sequential data.